SwiftKickMobile/TLLayoutTransitioning/README.md

 The Pinch example demonstrates a simple pinch-driven interactive transition using `TLTransitionLayout`.
 The destination `contentOffset` is selected such that the initial visible cells remain centered.
 Or if a cell is tapped, the `contentOffset` the cell is centered.

+## About SwiftKick Mobile
+We build high quality apps!
+[Get in touch](http://www.swiftkickmobile.com) if you need help with a project.

 [1]:https://github.com/warrenm/AHEasing
 [2]:https://github.com/wtmoose/TLLayoutTransitioning/blob/master/Examples/Examples/ResizeCollectionViewController.m
 [3]:http://stackoverflow.com/questions/13780138/dynamically-setting-layout-on-uicollectionview-causes-inexplicable-contentoffset